eddytruyen/heterogenous-scaling-in-k8s/README.md

 # Start the locust server
+Ensure open open files are allowed.
+The most easy way to do this is to add `ulimit -n 10000` to the `.bashrc` file in the home directory of your user accoumnt or to similar terminal-session configuration file.

 For generating local files with throughput and turnaround time, `Locust/locustfile-exp1.py` can be used.
 The socket connection (self.sock.connect(IP, port)) needs to match the graphite aggregator service (running by default on nodePort 30688).